learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 > different editor you prefer, you can set also it as the default learn editor
 > in this file.

 In `.learn-config`, you can also set the default location where Learn will save all your labs.
 By default, the Learn directory is set to `/Users/<your-computer-username>/Development/code`.
-If you want to store labs somewhere else, change this path to point to a different location.
-Make sure the folders you point to exist!

-So for instance, if we wanted to set our default lab location to `/Users/<your-computer-username>/Flatiron/code`, we would first make sure there the `Flatiron` folder exists as well as the subfolder `code`.
-We can do this in the terminal by changing our directory and making the folders:
+However, some students have reported issues using Ruby Gems when working in this folder.
+To avoid this potential problem, let's make a new folder and set it as the default location. instead of `Development/code`, lets make a `Flatiron/code` folder:

 ```sh
 cd  ~